foxglove/docs/docs/1-connecting-to-data/5-foxglove-bridge.md

 ---
-title: Foxglove bridge
+title: ROS Foxglove bridge
-description: The Foxglove bridge connects to live ROS 1 and ROS 2 data via the Foxglove WebSocket protocol.
+description: The ROS Foxglove bridge connects to live ROS 1 and ROS 2 data via the Foxglove WebSocket protocol.
 It is implemented as a C++ node for high performance and low overhead.
 ---

-The Foxglove bridge connects to live ROS 1 and ROS 2 data via the Foxglove WebSocket protocol.
+The ROS Foxglove bridge connects to live ROS 1 and ROS 2 data via the Foxglove WebSocket protocol.
 It is implemented as a C++ node for high performance and low overhead.

 Connect via the Foxglove WebSocket connection to visualize your live robotics data.